prevwong/craft.js/packages/docs/docs/api/useEditor.md

     ["actions", "Object", [
       ["add", "(nodes: Node | Node[], parentId?: NodeId) => void", "Add Node(s) to the given parent node ID.
-By default the parentId is the ROOT_ID"], ["delete", "(nodeID: NodeId) => void", "Delete the specified Node"], ["move", "(nodeId: NodeId, targetParentId: NodeId, index: number) => void", "Move a Node to the specified parent Node at the given index."], ["setProp", "(nodeId: NodeId, props: Object) => void", "Manipulate the props of the given Node"], ["setHidden", "(nodeId: NodeId, bool: boolean) => void", "When set to true, the User Component of the specified Node will be hidden, but not removed"],
+By default the parentId is the ROOT_ID"], ["delete", "(nodeID: NodeId) => void", "Delete the specified Node"], ["deserialize", "() => String", "Recreate Nodes from JSON.
+This will clear all the current Nodes in the editor state with the recreated Nodes"], ["move", "(nodeId: NodeId, targetParentId: NodeId, index: number) => void", "Move a Node to the specified parent Node at the given index."], ["setProp", "(nodeId: NodeId, props: Object) => void", "Manipulate the props of the given Node"], ["setHidden", "(nodeId: NodeId, bool: boolean) => void", "When set to true, the User Component of the specified Node will be hidden, but not removed"],